Carl Wilhelm Siemens

-parents were Christian Ferdinand Siemens and Eleonore Deichmann.

 He received the Albert Medal in 1874, the Royal Society Bakeries Medal in 1871, and was elected Fellow of the Royal Society in 1862.

-The regenerative furnace is the greatest single invention of Charles William Siemens, using a process known as the Siemens-Martin process.
+He invented the regenerative furnace which enabled a process that came to be known as the Siemens-Martin process.

 Early life and education

 In the autumn of 1838 when William was fifteen years old, he began his studies to become an engineer.
 He attended a highly respected School of Trade and Commerce, the Gewerbe-Schule Magdeburg.
 William had a particularly close relationship with his eldest brother; Ernst Werner Siemens had decided to teach William mathematics so that he could learn English at school in its place.
 This programme helped them both and William's knowledge of English proved an incalculable advantage to them both.
 He went on to pass his examination easily.
 Less than a year later, their mother died and their father soon afterwards in 1840.

 Once William had completed his course at the Magdeburg school he went on to the University of Göttingen where he attended lectures on physical geography and technology, high mathematics, theoretical chemistry and practical chemistry and physics.
 He was also able for a short time to work with Wilhelm Weber, the renowned scientist and inventor, in his Magnetic Observatory.

 William was nearly nineteen when he left university to become an apprentice engineer.
 He also found time for more artistic pursuits such as taking dancing lessons and even painting a landscape of Nordhausen for the wife of the factory manager.
 His progress in the engineering factory was so rapid that his two-year apprenticeship was cut down to one.

 Due to the education of the younger members of the family becoming a financial worry, on 10 March 1843, Carl Wilhelm Siemens left for London.
 He was acting as an agent for his brother Werner, and he hoped to earn enough money by selling a patent in England to help support and educate his many brothers and sisters.
 He felt a keen desire to see England and the journey cost him £1.
 William had already shown himself to be an enthusiastic businessman, having financed his trip by selling an invention of his brother's, an improvement to the gold and silver plating process, to George Richards Elkington.
 He was well aware, as he wrote to Werner, that his visit might achieve nothing, but if all went well he intended to remain.
 This indeed proved to be the case.